finec-mgimo/finec-mgimo.github.io/content/en/_index.md

 />
 </a>

-We are a small, yet dynamic department located at Odintsovo MGIMO campus.
-We see the campus as a MGIMO hub for technology initiatives, including broader use of machine learning in social sciences.
+We are located at MGIMO Odintsovo campus, which is becoming our university hub for technology initiatives, including broad use of machine learning in social sciences, study of financial sector innovations, event and media, and seamless digitally-enabled international trade.

-As an example, jointly with Google we are creating an open course on data analysis project management.
-The course will be offered Spring 2022.

-We run this website from [Github repo](https://github.com/finec-mgimo), check it out for more documentation and code projects, like our own Telegram bot.
+We run this website from [a Github repo](https://github.com/finec-mgimo), check it out for more curriculum documentation, code and data projects.

-Please [reach us](/contacts) if you have any questions about Finec MGIMO: student affairs (admissions, transfers or academic exchanges), joint research or other academic cooperation initiatives.
+Please [reach us](/contacts) if you have any questions about student affairs (admissions, transfers or academic exchanges), joint research or other academic cooperation initiatives.

-## Our Degree Programs
+## Degree Programs

 Our current programs are in Russian, yet are looking forward to offer more content in English and other languages.